Behind the Booking Flow: A Small Sliver of a Big Redesign

 The icons used on the website were too detailed, dramatically varied in size and

-A Constant Race with Competitive Analysis
+A Constant Race to Keep up with Competitive Analysis:

 Note: These are some of the oldest screenshots we have and do not come close to the amount of airlines we have looked at overall.